burakssener/Kesis/basicsocial/readme.md

 /profile:
 * Profile Information
 * View option for all groups that user joined
-Jinja2 and sqlite3 is used to show the information. and redirected to the groups/<>
+Jinja2 and sqlite3 is used to show the information. and redirected to the /groups/{{group['group_name']}} with the jinja2.

 /groups/<group_name>: